Grand Theft Auto 2: Reception

+More than 1.2 million copies of the game were shipped to retailers worldwide, expected to contribute over in gross revenue.
 Grand Theft Auto 2s computer version received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.
 The game's PlayStation version received a "Platinum" sales award (300,000 or more units in the United Kingdom) from ELSPA.
+The game went on to sell about 2 million copies worldwide.

-Grand Theft Auto 2 was released to mixed reviews.
-The game's graphics received mixed reactions from critics, who noted that they had barely any difference to the graphics in the original game.
+Grand Theft Auto 2 received mixed reviews.
+The graphics received mixed reactions from critics, who noted that they had barely any difference to the graphics in the original game.
 IGNs Tal Blevins called them "average at best", and that the scenery is "hard to appreciate".
-Jeff Gerstmann of GameSpot said that the "graphics look a bit plain."
+Jeff Gerstmann of GameSpot said that the "graphics look a bit plain".
 The game's soundtrack received positive feedback, with Gerstmann calling it a "great soundtrack", and that it "closely [mirrors] the station-style of the original game".
-IGNs Blevins called it "one of the best features" of the game.
+IGNs Blevins called it "one of the best features".

 Grand Theft Auto 2s gameplay elements received mixed reactions.
 IGNs Jeremy Dunham said that the gameplay is "where the game really takes a punch to the stomach", and that it "could've been a lot better."
 Tal Blevins called it "simple, but effective."
 Jeff Gerstmann said that "even though the gameplay is largely the same as in the previous GTA, it's still a lot of fun."
 Edge highlighted the game's story development and inventive missions, stating that Grand Theft Auto 2 "manages to draw you deep into the complexities of its world".

 Blake Fischer reviewed the Dreamcast version of the game for Next Generation, rating it two stars out of five, and stated that it is "A great idea that, for one reason or another, never really gets into a must-play game."

 The Game Boy Color version received negative reviews.
 Craig Harris of IGN wrote, "I appreciate the desire to try and move games from the higher platforms to the Game Boy Color, but jeez, Grand Theft Auto 2?
 The first one was bad enough.
 I will take this time to plead with Rockstar Games - just say no to GTA on GBA."